The 3 Best Stretches for Rowing

 - Iliotibial band (ITB) syndrome; and

-- Knee injuries, including bursitis, patellar tendinitis and chondromalacia.
+- Knee injuries, including bursitis, patellar tendinitis, and chondromalacia.

 Injury Prevention Strategies